AbdullahMadoun/VLLMRestaurant/README.md

 # Food Classification System - Project Proposal

-**Project Name:** Vision-Based Food Classification and Retrieval System
-**Prepared By:** Abdulrazzak Ghazal and Abdullah Madoun
+**Course Project Proposal**
 **Date:** February 14, 2026
-**Version:** 1.0
-**Status:** Proposal

 ---

 ## Executive Summary

-This proposal outlines the development of an automated food classification system that leverages Vision-Language Models (VLLMs) and vector similarity search to accurately identify and categorize food items from images.
-The system aims to build a comprehensive food reference database and enable real-time food recognition for applications in dietary tracking, restaurant menu analysis, or nutritional logging.
+This project explores the development of an automated food classification system using Vision-Language Models (VLLMs) and vector similarity search.
+The goal is to investigate the feasibility and effectiveness of using text descriptions as an intermediate representation for food image classification.

-**Key Objectives:**
+**Project Objectives:**
-- Build a scalable food classification system with high accuracy
+- Implement and evaluate a VLLM-based food classification approach
-- Enable real-time inference on food images
-- Create a maintainable reference database of food items
-- Optimize for cost-effectiveness and performance
+- Compare different architectural strategies (text-based vs. direct vision embeddings)
+- Analyze trade-offs in accuracy, speed, and implementation complexity
+- Provide recommendations based on experimental results

 ---

 ## 1. Background & Motivation

-### Problem Statement
-Accurate food classification from images is challenging due to:
-- Wide variety of food items and cuisines
-- Visual similarity between different dishes
-- Variations in presentation, portion sizes, and plating
-- Need for consistent classification across different contexts

-### Proposed Solution
-A two-stage retrieval-based system that:
-1. **Training Phase:** Processes food images through a VLLM to generate detailed descriptions, vectorizes them, and stores in a database
-2. **Inference Phase:** Processes new images similarly and retrieves the closest matches from the reference database
+Accurate food classification from images is challenging due to visual similarity between dishes, variations in presentation and lighting, and the need for consistent classification.
+This project investigates whether using Vision-Language Models to generate text descriptions as an intermediate representation can improve classification performance compared to direct vision-based approaches.

 ---